Introduction

 This course is for Data Engineers and Analytics Engineers who want to:

-- build structured Bronze/Silver/Gold pipelines on Databricks
+- build structured Bronze/Silver/Gold pipelines in Databricks

 - understand Delta Lake fundamentals in a practical context